 - Baking: Blind bake the crust at 375°F (190°C), then lower to 325°F (163°C) for the filling.
 A slightly lower oven temperature ensures the thin filling cooks evenly.

 - Time: Homemade pie crust always requires extra effort and time, but you can use store-bought if you’re in a time crunch.
 The filling comes together quickly, but the pie needs to cool for a couple hours before slicing.

 9 Ingredients You Need

 - Chocolate: For deep chocolate flavor, I use both real chocolate and cocoa powder in this filling.
 Note that you only need 2 ounces of chocolate.
 Most baking chocolate is sold in 4 ounce bars, so you’ll only use half.
 I prefer Baker’s or Ghirardelli brands.

 - Butter: Melt butter with the chocolate before adding to the other filling ingredients.
-This is how I start my brownies from scratch, too.
+This is how I start my brownies recipe, too.

 - Sugar, Salt, & Vanilla: All add flavor.

 - Cocoa Powder: Chess pie is often thickened with flour and/or cornmeal.
 Here we’ll use unsweetened cocoa powder because it adds flavor too.
-Since there’s no chemical leavening occuring, you can use either dutch-process or natural cocoa powder.
+Remember this post on dutch-process vs. natural cocoa powder?
+Since there’s no chemical leavening occurring, you can use either in this recipe.

-- Espresso Powder: Add espresso powder if you want to kick up the chocolate flavor.
+- Espresso Powder: Add espresso powder if you want to kick up the chocolate flavor like we do in marble loaf cake.
 The pie tastes good without it, but better with it.